 All student staff are available to support their residents as needed.
 The staff is responsible for community development, personal support, and helping to maintain a safe place for students to live and study.

 The student staff are supervised by three full-time post-master's professionals.
-Two Residential Life Coordinators supervise the first-year quads (Allison Schofield: East Quad, Anna Krause: West Quad).
+Two Residential Life Coordinators supervise the first-year quads (Allison Schofield: East Quad, Megan Bailey: West Quad).
 One Assistant Director, Scott Wojciechowski, supervises the upperclass area, including the College Houses.

 Throughout the academic year there is a counselor on-call 24 hours a day.
 The counselor on-call is one of the four full-time counselors who work at Gettysburg's Counseling Center.
 This person is contacted directly by the Residential & First-Year Programs On-Call professional and they work together to evaluate critical situations and determine plans to support students in need.